aegnx/ramsay/README.md

 ```

 ## running on windows
-need to compile yourself, not developed yet
+need to build yourself using pip and pyinstaller like down below, not developed yet

 ## building it yourself